-Remove and dispose of the existing bridges over I-85 in accordance with the Standard Specifications for Highway Construction, Exhibit 4g, and all applicable laws and regulations.
-If a portion of an existing structure is to be removed while traffic is maintained on the bridge, ensure the structural capacity will be adequate to accommodate the traffic loading for which the bridge was originally designed.
+Remove and dispose of the existing US 1 bridge over I-20 in accordance with the Standard Specifications for Highway Construction, Exhibit 4g, and all applicable laws and regulations.
+If a portion of an existing structure is to be removed while traffic is maintained on the structure, ensure the structural capacity will be adequate to accommodate the traffic loading for which the structure was originally designed.